LTJZ23/Quant-Trading-Portfolio/Statistical Arbitrage/Project 1/Statistical Arbitrage 1 (README).md

-Mean Reversion Pairs Trading Strategy
+Statistical Arbitrage (Mean Reversion Pairs Trading Strategy)

 📌 Overview
 This project contains a backtesting framework for a Mean Reversion Pairs Trading Strategy using historical stock price data.
 The strategy assumes that the spread between two correlated stocks follows a mean-reverting process, and trades are executed when the spread deviates significantly from its mean.